csev/py4inf/README.md

 is another way for a MacBook user without HeVeA to develop.
 Edit locally, check the PDF and then check in the changes wait a tick and then the HTML is made in the build server.

-I also need to work up documentation as to how to fork this repo for a language translation effort on this book.
-I have refactored the source to make it easier to edit the book using git and my build server can handle any number of languages.
-If you are interested in starting a language translation project for this book - please read the Appendix on copyright and contact me.

 I have no idea how LaTeX works on Windows.
 I would be happy to get a PR with some documentation.